HewlettPackard/supersim/docs/basic_sims.md

 ## Plotting the resuls
 Let's plot the packet latency results using the [SSPlot][] plotting package.
-This package has 3 executables:
+This package has many executables.
+The only one we'll use for this example is:

-1. sslqp - Latency quad plot focused on latency distribution
+sslqp - Latency quad plot focused on latency distribution
-2. ssllp - Standard load vs. latency plot
-3. sslrp - Injection rate vs. delivered rate plot
-4. sslcp - Load vs. latency comparison across multiple sweeps

-We only ran one simulation so the only tool we can use at this point is sslqp.
 Run it and view the plot with the following commands:
 Note: I'm using `eog` image viewer.
 Any image viewer will do.